 Teens are less likely to be supervised than younger kids and more likely to access the Internet using mobile devices such as MP3 players, smartphones and tablets, which means they have more opportunities to encounter this sort of content through their online activities.
 Adolescents are also naturally curious about sexuality and the Internet provides a convenient and private way to get answers to their questions.

-It should come as no surprise that many teenagers seek out pornographic Web.
-According to MediaSmarts’ research, 35% of students in Grade 11 have looked for pornography online.
-While boys are only slightly more likely to say that they look for pornography rarely (once a year or less) they are three times more likely to say that they look for it one a month and fourteen times more likely to say they look for it once a week or more.
-This difference is reflected in the favourite sites youth reported: while only one pornographic site was listed in the overall top 50 sites, it ranked #15 among boys in grades 7-11 and #75 among girls in the same age group.
+It should come as no surprise that many teenagers seek out pornographic Web content.
+According to MediaSmarts’ research, 35 percent of students in Grade 11 have looked for pornography online.
+While boys are only slightly more likely to say that they look for pornography rarely (once a year or less) they are three times more likely to say that they look for it once a month and fourteen times more likely to say they look for it once a week or more.
+This difference is reflected in the favourite sites youth reported: while only one pornographic site was listed in the overall top 50 sites, it ranked 15th among boys in grades 7-11 and 75th among girls in the same age group.

 .
 Horvath, Miranda A. H. and Alys, Llian and Massey, Kristina and Pina, Afroditi and Scally, Mia and Adler, Joanna R. (2013) Basically… porn is everywhere: a rapid evidence assessment on the effects that access and exposure to pornography has on children and young people.
 Project Report.
 Office of the Children’s Commissioner for England, London, UK.